 The wild turkey (Melagris gallopavo) is classified in the order known as Galliforms because they are heavy-bodied, fowl-like birds with short, thick bills, short, rounded wings and short legs.

-Turkeys are protected game birds throughout the U.S., with hunting seasons established for taking them.
-Most states, however, have provisions for landowners to control furbearers which are damaging their property at any time of the year.
+Turkeys are protected game birds throughout the US, with hunting seasons established for taking them.
+Some states, however, have provisions for landowners to control turkeys that are damaging their property at any time of the year.
 Check with your state wildlife agency before using any lethal controls.

 Voices and Sounds